NiryoRobotics/roscon-2025/workshop/workshop_quality_check_manager/hg_biermann_report.md

 msg.data = safety_state
 self.publisher_.publish(msg)
 ```

+> 💡 Tip: you can test your code by listening to the `safety_state` topic, something should be published every 5 seconds as a string.

 Note that I was not able to see the parameters applied to the camera on the HMI.
 I thought that maybe human eye cannot make the difference between processed and unprocessed image as GPT, which I think is not human, decided on the parameters.
 But I 100% trust GPT as it has more neurons than me.